dortania/OpenCore-Install-Guide/AMD/AMD-config.md

       * `Cmd+R`: Boots Recovery partition
       * `Cmd+S`: Boot in Single-user mode
       * `Option/Alt`: Shows boot picker when `ShowPicker` set to `NO`, an alternative is `ESC` key
+* **TakeoffDelay**: `0`
+  * Used to add a delay for hotkeys when OpenCore is a bit to fast to register, 5000-10000 microseconds is the prefered range for users with broken hotkeys support
 * **Timeout**: `5`
   * This sets how long OpenCore will wait until it automatically boots from the default selection
-* **ShowPicker**: YES
-   * Shows OpenCore's UI, needed for seeing your available drives or set to NO to follow default option
-* **TakeoffDelay**: `0`
-   * Used to add a delay for hotkeys when OpenCore is a bit to fast to register, 5000-10000 microseconds is the prefered range for users with broken hotkeys support
-* **UsePicker**: YES
-   * Uses OpenCore's default GUI, set to NO if you wish to use a different GUI

 **Debug**: Helpful for debuggin OpenCore boot issues(We'll be chnging everything *but* `DisplayDelay`)

-* **DisableWatchDog**: YES \(Useful for when OpenCore is stalling on something while booting, can also help for early macOS boot issues\)
+* **DisableWatchDog**: YES \(May need to be set for YES if OpenCore is stalling on something while booting, can also help for early macOS boot issues\)
 * **Target**: `67`
    * Shows more debug information, requires debug version of OpenCore
 * **DisplayLevel**: `2147483714`
    * Shows even more debug information, requires debug version of OpenCore

 These values are based of those calculated in [OpenCore debugging](/troubleshooting/debug.md)

 **Security**: Security is pretty self-explanatory, **do not skip**